mdjmplugin/mobile-dj-manager/readme.txt

 * Inserted missing text domain in various locations
 * Duplicate enqueuing of datepicker within Availability widget causing potential PHP notice
 * Ensure employee settings are saved correctly for add-ons
+* "Null" message was being displayed when adding a new client failed

 **Tweaks**